WRout/Assignment-9/README.md

 # Assignment #9: Superstars

-**This assignment is a collection of "Superstars" displayed on a website.**
+**This assignment is a collection of "Superstars" displayed on a website.
+View this project at: walker.rout.ca**

 ## Getting Started With the Project